Green Travel: Tips for European Teachers Participating in Erasmus+ Mobility

 Incorporating sustainability into the curriculum

-Another useful activity to bring sustainability to life in the classroom could be the EU Ecolabel Exploration: Discuss the EU Ecolabel with your students!
+Another useful activity to bring sustainability to life in the classroom could be the EU Ecolabel Exploration: discuss the EU Ecolabel with your students!

 This label guarantees that products meet high environmental standards, offering a practical way to understand sustainable consumption.